 - Press Palms: Face palms together, fingertips pointing up toward your head.

-Tip: If palms don’t meet, grab opposite elbows instead.
+Tip: If your palms don’t meet, hold opposite elbows and soften the jaw.

 5. Wrist Flexor Stretch for Typing Relief